 It turns out Nautica was trying to tell us something.

 He was primarily needing adjustments in his mid- to lower-back, particularly in his L3 through L6, his sacrum, a couple of his right side ribs and both of his sacroiliac joints, particularly the left.
-The SI joint finding was the most interesting to me because during Nautica’s fracture incident, the right side of the sacrum was the most involved.
+The SI joint finding was the most interesting to me because, during Nautica’s fracture incident, the right side of the sacrum was the part most involved.
 From this information we determined that he was still, unconsciously or not, favoring his left side.

-Despite these findings, our chiropractor determined that the previous injury was not causing Nautica any unsoundenss.
+Despite these findings, our chiropractor determined that the previous injury was not causing Nautica any unsoundness.
 He also confirmed our trainer’s theory that the shortness of gait in Nautica’s hind end was just a problem of weakness and would be corrected with time as Nautica builds up his strength.
 Our chiropractor completed the adjustment and we let Nautica rest for 24 hours.

 The first ride back was a marked difference!
 Nautica accepted my leg much more willingly and began to offer longer steps with both hind legs.
 He was able to bend equally in both directions and stayed “straighter” on his circles without falling in.

 Equestrians tend to have mixed opinions about chiropractic care in horses.
-For us it works.
+For us, it works.
 Nautica has been using our equine chiropractor for a few years now.
-During his saddleseat career we found the adjustments helped keep him supple through his neck and back so he could best perform his high-stepping, high-impact gaits.
+During his saddleseat career, we found the adjustments helped keep him supple through his neck and back so he could best perform his high-stepping, high-impact gaits.
 Dressage is proving to be no different.
 We are very thankful that we were able to keep our same chiropractor during Nautica’s move to the new barn, especially since he was already aware of Nautica’s previous injury and takes it into consideration when adjusting him.